saidst/external-dns/docs/tutorials/azure-private-dns.md

         path: /
 ```

-When using external-dns with ingress objects it will automatically create DNS records based on host names specified in ingress objects that match the domain-filter argument in the external-dns deployment manifest.
+When using ExternalDNS with ingress objects it will automatically create DNS records based on host names specified in ingress objects that match the domain-filter argument in the externaldns deployment manifest.
 When those host names are removed or renamed the corresponding DNS records are also altered.

 Create the deployment, service and ingress object: